In this tutorial, we will describe how to copy a formula in excel.

 - Press CTRL+C to quickly copy formula

-Or Select copy from the home menu, outlined below
+Or Select copy from home menu, outlined below

-- Click one cell where you want to paste the formula.
+- Click the cell where you want to paste the formula.
 Click C3

 - To quickly paste the formula with its formatting, press CTRL+V.

-Or Select paste option from home menu to paste in new cell, outlined below
+Or Select paste option from home menu, outlined below

 Result outlined below

-How to Copy a Formula in Excel to entire column (by double click plus sign (+) in the cell)?
+How to Copy Formula to entire column (by double click plus sign (+) in the cell)?

 Step-1: Prepare a data table: